-- The proposed action or decision; - A brief statement on the reasons for the decision - The date the proposed action or decision will take place: - The participant's right to an explanation of the basis for the decision; - The procedures for requesting a hearing if the participant disputes the action or decision: - The deadline for requesting the hearing; and

-The name or title of the person to whom the hearing request should be addressed.
+- The proposed action or decision; - A brief statement on the reasons for the decision - The date the proposed action or decision will take place; - The participant's right to an explanation of the basis for the decision; - The procedures for requesting a hearing if the participant disputes the action or decision: - The deadline for requesting the hearing; and - The name or title of the person to whom the hearing request should be addressed. - A copy of the PHA's hearing procedures. - That the family may request a remote informal hearing.